 One way to rectify this situation is to protect the rights of businesses to participate in policymaking, to ensure that new laws and regulations create an enabling environment for growth.
 Policies enacted under pressure and without input from the business community have a greater risk of backfiring.
 However, in Central and Eastern Europe, given recent democratic backsliding, many local companies are finding it challenging to participate in such policy advocacy efforts.

 In addition, an increasing number of investors, lenders, and consumers are attracted to firms that act as good corporate citizens of the communities in which they operate.
 One key way in which corporations can demonstrate such leadership is by supporting non-profit organizations pushing for change via financial contributions or forms of collaboration.
-But Central and Eastern European entrepreneurs are often unable to openly support civil society groups, due to the threat of political pressure.
+But Central and Eastern European entrepreneurs often fear from repercussions should they support civil society groups.

 In response, CIPE is currently working with partners from civil society and business in the region to develop a blueprint for a new kind of private sector leadership, with the aim of supporting locally-owned civil society initiatives.
 These initiatives will have a particular focus on the rule of law, to tackle the above-mentioned risks of resurgent corruption and to improve the local business environment.
 CIPE and its partners are seeking to create funding mechanisms that will give local civil society organizations an opportunity to benefit from grants from the private sector.
 These initiatives may create platforms for the private sector and civil society to build networks, exchange views on topics of common interest, and explore other forms of mutual assistance, such as in-kind support and knowledge sharing.
 Such programs can demonstrate to citizens the critical connection between healthy democracies and a thriving market economy to provide for sustainable and long-term growth.